tiagosatur/financial-api/README.md

 - [x] It must be possible to update customer's account name
 - [x] It must be possible to get custormer's account data
 - [x] It must be possible to delete account
+- [x] It must be possible to get customer's balance

 ## Business rules